Osteitis fibrosa is a complication of hyperparathyroidism, a condition in which certain bones become abnormally weak and deformed.

 Exams and Tests

 Blood tests show a high level of calcium, parathyroid hormone, and alkaline phosphatase (a bone chemical).
-Phosphorus may be low.
+Phosphorus level in the blood may be low.

 may be done.
 People with hyperparathyroidism are more likely to have osteopenia (thin bones) or (very thin bones) than to have full-blown osteitis fibrosa.

 Most of the bone problems from osteitis fibrosa can be reversed with surgery to remove the abnormal parathyroid gland(s).
-However, some people may choose to not have surgery, and instead be followed with blood tests and bone measurements.
+Some people may choose not to have surgery, and instead be followed with blood tests and bone measurements.

-If surgery is not possible, medications can sometimes be used to lower calcium levels.
+If surgery is not possible, medicines can sometimes be used to lower calcium level.